DestinyItemManager/DIM/docs/lo-ablation-report.md

 - **energyCache** (#11860, +43/-7 lines): 0.99-1.03x everywhere, in node and both browsers.
 The one genuinely free removal.
 - **unrolledAdds** (#11860, ~12 lines): 0.98-1.02x in node, **1.06-1.08x Chromium and 1.05-1.11x Firefox** on real scenarios.
 The original "engines don't unroll loops" comment was right about browsers; node was the outlier.
 Already dropped from #11877.
 - **convergenceGate** (#11860, +28/-9 lines): 0.97-1.05x in node, **1.20x Chromium / 1.16x Firefox** on vault showAll.
-- **interleaved slicing** (#11868, process-wrapper): no difference vs contiguous on this profile (5444 vs 5464ms, node, exotic-free corpus).
-Still needs a clean re-measure; its original commit recorded +16%.
+- **interleaved slicing** (#11868, process-wrapper): RESOLVED 2026-07-10, **keep it**.
+On the exotic-inclusive corpus (60/bucket, minimums, 6-way split): contiguous wall 55.6s at 2.01x imbalance vs interleaved wall 50.2s at 1.26x imbalance, ~10% wall and half the imbalance, consistent with the original +16% claim.
+The earlier "no difference" (5444 vs 5464ms) was an artifact of the exotic-free corpus.

 ## Browser pass (2026-07-10, production bundle, Playwright)